OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/index.md

 This is particularly useful when a full Linux operating system needs to be run on a Windows desktop computer, for example for software development and testing.

-This documentation explains how to install VirtualBox on a host Windows 10 computer, create guest Linux Debian Jessie VM, export the VM, and import the VM.
+This documentation explains how to:

+* install VirtualBox on a host Windows 10 computer
+* create guest Linux Debian Jessie "bare VM" with minimal software installed
+* export the VM to a "bare appliance"
+* import the "bare appliance" to create a new VM
+* configure the VM for an environment and save a snapshot

 A similar process can be used with other combinations of operating systems.
-Once a core VM is available, specific software can be installed and configured for a specific purpose.
+Once a VM is available, specific software can be installed and configured for a specific purpose.

 If a full VM is not needed, consider using [Cygwin](http://learn.openwaterfoundation.org/owf-learn-cygwin/), Git Bash, MinGW, or Linux Subsystem on Windows 10